Introduction

 McNulty’s amazing pull

-In Stage 17, when Pogacar was starting to run out of opportunities to take back the lead from Vengegaard, he put his teammate Brandon McNulty on the front toward the end of the penultimate climb, the Col de Val Louron-Azet.
-McNulty’s pace was so high, he dropped everyone in the race except Pogacar and Vengegaarde, and the trio broke the previous record for that climb set many years before by Marco Pantani, Jan Ullrich, and Richard Virenque.
+In Stage 17, when Pogacar was starting to run out of opportunities to take back the lead from Vingegaard, he put his teammate Brandon McNulty on the front toward the end of the penultimate climb, the Col de Val Louron-Azet.
+McNulty’s pace was so high, he dropped everyone in the race except Pogacar and Vingegaard, and the trio broke the previous record for that climb set many years before by Marco Pantani, Jan Ullrich, and Richard Virenque.
 Then McNulty set tempo for the entire final climb, the Peyragoudes, at a pace so blistering that his leader was able to take more than two minutes more out of Geraint Thomas, who was third on GC, by the end of the stage.

-Unfortunately for Pogacar, he couldn’t shake Vengegaarde, and though he outsprinted him for the stage win, he didn’t take any real time (just a few seconds for the time bonus).
+Unfortunately for Pogacar, he couldn’t shake Vingegaard, and though he outsprinted him for the stage win, he didn’t take any real time (just a few seconds for the time bonus).
 This was really an opportunity lost.

 Nobody can deny that McNulty was amazingly strong and did a great job setting tempo … but actually, from a tactical perspective, it was a complete bust.
-The pace was so high, Pogacar ultimately never found a good time to attack, which was perfect for Vengegaard.
+The pace was so high, Pogacar ultimately never found a good time to attack, which was perfect for Vingegaard.
 Let’s put ourselves in the Dane’s shoes for a moment: what would be the perfect situation?
 It’d be to have one of his Jumbo-Visma teammates, like Sepp Kuss (the other American super-domestique) setting a high enough tempo to keep Pogacar from attacking.
-And that’s almost exactly what Vengegaard got … it’s just that the domestique happened to be wearing a UAE Team Emirates jersey.
-Post-race, maybe Vengegaard should have been hugging McNulty.
+And that’s almost exactly what Vingegaard got … it’s just that the domestique happened to be wearing a UAE Team Emirates jersey.
+Post-race, maybe Vingegaard should have been hugging McNulty.

 Riders’ gearing for mountain stages